Mogadishu

 Mogadishu, locally known as Xamar or Hamar, is the capital and most populous city of Somalia.
 The city has served as an important port connecting traders across the Indian Ocean for millennia and has an estimated urban population of 4,126,815.

 Mogadishu is located in the coastal Banaadir region on the Indian Ocean, which, unlike other Somali regions, is considered a municipality rather than a maamul goboleed (federal state).

-Mogadishu has a long history, which ranges from the ancient period up until the present, serving as the capital of the Sultanate of Mogadishu in the 9th-13th century, which for many centuries controlled the Indian Ocean gold trade and eventually came under the Ajuran Sultanate in the 13th century which was an important player in the medieval Silk Road maritime trade.
-Mogadishu enjoyed the height of its prosperity during the 14th and 15th centuries and was during the early modern period considered the wealthiest city on the East African coast, as well as the center of a thriving textile industry.
+Mogadishu has a long history, which ranges from the ancient period up until the present, serving as the capital of the Sultanate of Mogadishu in the 9th–13th century, which for many centuries controlled the Indian Ocean gold trade and eventually came under the Ajuran Sultanate in the 13th century which was an important player in the medieval Silk Road maritime trade.
+Mogadishu enjoyed the height of its prosperity during the 14th and 15th centuries and was, during the early modern period, considered the wealthiest city on the East African coast, as well as the center of a thriving textile industry.
 In the 17th century, Mogadishu and parts of southern Somalia fell under the Hiraab Imamate.
-In the 19th century, it came under the Sultanate of the Geledi's sphere of influence.
+In the 19th century, it came under the sphere of influence of the Sultanate of the Geledi.

 In 1894, the Somali chief signed a treaty of peace, friendship, and protection with Filonardi of the Commercial Company of Benadir.
 The onset of Italian colonial rule occurred in stages, with treaties signed in the 1880s followed by economic engagement between Somali clans and the Commercial Company of Benadir, and then direct governance by the Italian Empire after 1906, British Military Administration of Somalia after World War II and the Trust Territory of Somaliland administered by Italy in the 1950s.

 This was followed by independence in 1960, the Somali Democratic Republic era during Siad Barre's presidency (1969–1991).
 The three-decade long Somali Civil War afterwards devastated the city.
 In the late 2010s and 2020s, a period of major reconstruction commenced.